 S6766 (ACTIVE) - Sponsor Memo

 BILL NUMBER: S6766 SPONSOR: SERINO TITLE OF BILL: An act to amend the criminal procedure law, in relation to protecting vulnerable witness and victim's contact information PURPOSE: To ensure privacy for vulnerable witnesses and victims of crimes.
 SUMMARY OF PROVISIONS: Section 1: Provides that the disclosure of names and contact information for persons the court finds on the record are subject to potential witness intimidation, violence or threats is not required.
 Section 2: Provides the effective date.
+EXISTING LAW:

 S6766 (ACTIVE) - Bill Text download pdf